Friday, March 31, 2023

 The documentarians gathered over a month of recordings, with 4,000 pages of transcripts, pictures, videos, and other materials.
 The first cut of the documentary ended as an extensive 15-hour project, the product of four cameras rolling simultaneously during the last interview.
 Before locking down the intense 1 hour 39 minutes final cut, they reviewed all the vital information and added it to the film’s final discussion.

-During the process, the crew communicated with the security code LP9 (Love Pushing 9) to not let any information be leaked to the Russian Secret Service.
+During the process, the crew communicated with the security code LP9 (Love Pushing 9) to prevent any information from being leaked to the Russian Secret Service.

 “Navalny” director Daniel Roher, cinematographer Niki Waltl, and Alexei Navalny

-Finishing the film was an impossible mission because new events developed daily.
-Still, Daniel Roher was determined to follow the story until Navalny’s nine-plus years sentencing in a maximum security penal colony after being found guilty of large-scale fraud and contempt in the Moscow courthouse.
+Finishing the film was impossible because new events developed daily.
+Still, Daniel Roher was determined to follow the story until Navalny’s nine-plus-year sentencing in a maximum-security penal colony after being found guilty of large-scale fraud and contempt in the Moscow courthouse.

 In his acceptance speech at the 95th Academy Awards, Daniel Roher passionately stated, “Alexei Navalny, the leader of the Russian opposition, is in solitary confinement for what he calls Vladimir Putin’s unjust war in Ukraine.”
 The director wanted to dedicate the award to all political prisoners worldwide.

-Alexei Navalny is a politician with millions of followers on YouTube.
+Alexei Navalny is a politician with millions of YouTube followers.
 He reaches the masses online through social media with his slogan, “Do not be afraid.”

 Panel with "Navalny" director Daniel Roher.
 Photo by José Alberto Hermosillo.
 FestivalinLA ©2023